dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 references to the column so it's no longer loaded or queried.
 Then, the column can safely be removed from the table.

-**Strategy 1:**

-If your deployment process must run migrations before starting the application, this means you need a 2-deploy strategy:

 1. Deploy code change to remove references the field.
 1. Separately deploy migration change to remove the column.
 1. Run the migration to remove the column.

-**Strategy 2:**

-1. Deploy change to application to remove field from Ecto schema.
-1. Start the application.
-No instances of the app should remain with code references to the column about to be removed.
-1. Run migration to remove the column from the database.

 ```diff
 # First deploy, in the Ecto schema